ELITR/online-text-flow/README.md

 ### online-text-flow server / [server.py](elitr/onlinetextflow/server.py)

-    Usage: online-text-flow server [OPTIONS] [KIND]...
+    Usage: online-text-flow server [OPTIONS] [MENU]...

       Run the web app to merge, stream, and render online text flow events.
 Post events at /post.
 Send events thru a websocket at /send instead of posting separate requests.
 Listen to the event stream at /data.
 Browse at /.

-      The KIND of events to browse by default is ['en', 'de', 'cs'].
-Change this on the command line for all browsers.
+      The MENU of events to browse by default is ['en', 'de', 'cs'].
+Change this for all browsers by mentioning other event kinds on the command line.
 Set the /menu endpoint for a custom menu in the browser, like /menu/en/de/cs, and empty to reset.

+      The --path PATH specifies the mountpoint of the app within the server.
+It can have the form of 'textflow', 'elitr', 'elitr/monday-seminars', etc. A custom setup of the proxy server is necessary to reflect these properly.

+      These settings can also be changed in and provided via the config module.

       http://github.com/ELITR/online-text-flow

     Options:
+      --path TEXT     [default: textflow]
+      --port INTEGER  [default: 5000]
       --host TEXT     [default: 127.0.0.1]
-      --port INTEGER        [default: 5000]
       --user TEXT     [default: *****]
       --pass TEXT     [default: *****]
-      --debug / --no-debug  [default: False]
+      --debug         [default: False]
+      --reload        [default: False]
       -h, --help      Show this message and exit.

 ### [elitr/onlinetextflow/index.html](elitr/onlinetextflow/index.html)

 The kind of events to browse by default is ['en', 'de', 'cs'].
 Change this for all browsers by starting the server with the documented command line parameters.
-For a custom menu in the browser, set the `/menu` endpoint, like `/textflow/menu/en/de/cs`, and empty `/textflow/menu` to reset.
+For a custom menu in the browser, set the `/menu` endpoint, like `/menu/en/de/cs`, and empty `/menu` to reset.

 ### [elitr/onlinetextflow/login.html](elitr/onlinetextflow/login.html)